demirantay/notebook/compsci/computer-architecture/comp-organisation-n-design.md

     - `User CPU Time`: The CPU time spent in a program itself.
     - `System CPU Time`: The CPU time spent in the operating system performing tasks on behalf of the prpogram.
     - `Clock Cycle`: CPI of CPUs and stuff ...
 I did not understand this part on the book at the moment
+    - `MIPS`: Known as "Million Instructions per Second".
+A measurement of program execution speed.
+Faster computers have more MIPS rating.
+    - P.S.
+Parellalism is required for performance

+- "Execution Time" is the only valid and unimpeachable measure of performance.
+Many other metrics have been proposed and found wanting.
+Sometimes these metrics are flawed from the start by not reflecting execution time; other times a metric that is valid in a limited context is extended and used beyond that context or without the additional clarification needed to make it valid.

+## Instructions: Language of the Computer